CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Jerry LIU/_index.md

   - PhD Students
 ---

 Miss.
 LIU Jierui(Jerry LIU) received her B.Sc from the Department of Electrical Engineering, City University of Hong Kong.
-She is the recipient of the CityU Mainland Full Tuition Scholarship.
+She is the recipient of the CityUHK Mainland Full Tuition Scholarship.
 She has a great passion for FPGA technologies and is a member of the CALAS group.